mgnsm/Millistream.NET/README.md

             const string Username = "YOUR_USERNAME";
             const string Password = "YOUR_PASSWORD";

             //1.
-Create an instance of the DataFeed class using (DataFeed dataFeed = new DataFeed())
+Create an instance of the DataFeed class. using (DataFeed dataFeed = new DataFeed())
             {
                 //2.
 Hook up an event handler to the ConnectionStatusChanged event. dataFeed.ConnectionStatusChanged += OnConnectionStatusChanged;
                 //3.
-Subscribe to the Data observable
+Subscribe to the Data observable.
                 dataFeed.Data.Subscribe(new Observer(dataFeed));
                 //4.
-Call the Connect method to connect to the feed and authenticate if (dataFeed.Connect(Host, Username, Password))
+Call the Connect method to connect to the feed and authenticate. if (dataFeed.Connect(Host, Username, Password))
                 {
                     //5.
-Issue a subscription request and wait for the DataReceived event to get raised dataFeed.Request(new SubscribeMessage(
+Issue a subscription request and wait for data. dataFeed.Request(new SubscribeMessage(
                         RequestType.MDF_RT_FULL, // <- The type of request.
 Full (image+streaming) in this case.
                         new RequestClass[1] { RequestClass.MDF_RC_QUOTE }) //<- What kind of data to request.
-Quotes in this case.
+                                                                           //   Quotes in this case.
                     {
-                        InstrumentReferences = new ulong[1] { 772 }, //<- What instrument identifier(s) the request is for.
-772 is the unique identifier for Ericsson B on Nasdaq OMX Stockholm
+                        InstrumentReferences = new ulong[1] { 772 }, //<- What instrument identifier(s) the
+                                                                     //   request is for.
+772 is the unique
+                                                                     //   identifier for Ericsson B on Nasdaq OMX
+                                                                     //   Stockholm.
                     });
                 }
                 else